-Yes, while we work closely with partner agencies such as the police.
-It is important to raise issues with Craven District Council.
-Even if the police are unable to progress a complaint.
+Yes.
+Whilst we work closely with partner agencies such as the police, it is important to raise issues with Craven District Council, even if the police are unable to progress a complaint.
 We will still be able to carry out our own investigation and can often progress complaints where the police have been unable to.
 This is because the police have to be able to prove beyond reasonable doubt that an incident has taken place.
 We are only required to judge on the balance of probabilities that an incident has occurred.

 Dealing with complaints - what happens next?